aequos-solutions/modern-data-visualizer/docs/basic/usage/data-visualizer/introduction.md

 | **OData** | Retrieve data from an OData REST API such as **Microsoft Graph**, **Azure Active Directory API**, **SharePoint REST API (v1 or v2)** or **OData anonymous API**.
 | **Static Data** | Gets data from a static JSON object defined in the Web Part.

+> Be careful, when you switch the data source in the property pane, all the previous data source properties are lost.
+We do this to avoid polluting the Web Part property bag.

 ### 2. Select a layout